Maintenance

 CDL Pre-trip Inspection Video

-For more helpful tips on performing a pre-trip inspection, watch the video from Driving-Tests.org: “How to perform a CDL Class A Pre-Trip Inspection and pass in 2023”.
+For more on performing a pre-trip inspection, watch this walkthrough from Driving-Tests.org: “How to perform a CDL Class A Pre-Trip Inspection and pass in 2023.”

 Completing a CDL Pre-trip Inspection Process With ToolSense

-ToolSense is a modern asset and fleet management solution that comes with pre-programmed pre-trip inspection forms and checklists and allows drivers to easily check off any parts that have already been inspected.
-Additionally, companies can create their own custom checklists using a simple form to ensure the lists are suitable for the type of vehicle that is in use.
-Because ToolSense’s pre-trip inspection software is cloud-based, employees can access important data from their desks as well as on the go with a smartphone or tablet.
-CDL pre-trip inspection pictures can also be added to the vehicle’s lifecycle folder within the software to ensure that drivers know exactly what to look out for.
+ToolSense is a modern asset and fleet management solution that ships with pre-programmed pre-trip inspection forms and checklists, so drivers can tick off each part as they inspect it.
+Companies can also build their own custom checklists with a simple form, tailored to the specific vehicle in use.
+Because the pre-trip inspection software is cloud-based, employees can reach the data from their desk or on the road via smartphone or tablet.
+CDL pre-trip inspection pictures can be added to a vehicle’s lifecycle folder in the software, giving drivers a clear reference for exactly what to look for.

-Because ToolSense is a well-rounded asset management platform, creating checklists and forms is not the only handy feature it has to offer.
-Companies can track all of their assets either with modern GPS trackers, Bluetooth sensors, or a simple QR code system.
-That allows them to keep an eye on location, runtime, downtime, maintenance history, and work orders related to assets and vehicles.
-All this data is collected and saved in the asset management solution and used in handy analytics tools.
-Each asset and vehicle has its own lifecycle folder that stores information as well as pictures, videos, and invoices, meaning that everything is kept in one place where it is easily accessible to all employees.
-In the long run, ToolSense can increase a company’s productivity while saving time and money.
+Checklists and forms are only part of what ToolSense does.
+Companies can track all of their assets with modern GPS trackers, Bluetooth sensors, or a simple QR code system, keeping an eye on location, runtime, downtime, maintenance history, and work orders related to assets and vehicles.
+That data flows into the asset management solution and feeds its analytics tools.
+Every asset and vehicle gets its own lifecycle folder holding information, pictures, videos, and invoices, so everything lives in one place that’s easy for the whole team to reach.
+Over time, that adds up to higher productivity and real savings in time and money.

 FAQ